-At Proclara, we are working towards a singular goal: improving the lives of patients and families affected by Alzheimer’s and other neurodegenerative diseases.
-Like you, we understand the urgent need for new treatments for these devastating diseases.
+At Proclara, we are working towards a singular goal: improving the lives of patients and families affected by Alzheimer’s and other protein misfolding diseases like systemic amyloidosis.
+Like you, we understand the urgent need for new disease-modifying treatments for these devastating diseases.

 As we work to advance our pipeline of novel therapies and meet the great unmet need for new treatments, we strive to put patients, caregivers, and their families at the center of our efforts.
 We are inspired by your strength and resilience and committed to delivering innovative therapies with the potential to create a real difference in your lives.

 To learn about enrolling in our clinical trial, please click the button below: